tylerheller27/league-of-legends-discord-bot/README.md

 # League of Legends Player Statistics Discord Bot
-**Does not include Riot api key or Discord Bot token**

 ---

+**Purpose**
+This Discord bot aims to consolidate popular functionality of 3rd party League of Legends statistics websites within the popular instant messaging application, Discord.

+---

 **Description**
-Discord bot that displays a player's statistics by typing their username in a discord server where the bot is located.
+This Discord bot that displays a player's statistics by typing their username in a Discord server where the bot is located.
 Player Statistics includes player rank, total games played and most played role.